-“That’s too bad,” he said, trying to keep his voice level.
+“That’s too bad.”
+He was trying, with only partial success, to keep his voice level.

 “Mrs. Crane was really upset.”

 Dana seemed to pick up the odd tone in his voice.
-She raised one eyebrow, and said, “Yeah.
+She raised one eyebrow.
+“Yeah.
 She was completely distraught.”

 Dana nodded.
 “Especially after her ex-husband came by.
 We finally had to give her a sedative.”